Minxrod/PTC-EmkII/readme.txt

 - Q = L
 - Numpad1 = R
 - Enter = Start
-- Escape = Select
+- RShift = Select

 KEYBOARD and INKEY$() are approximated by typing on the keyboard.
-Note that currently, not all keys are mapped, and some keys will cause the program to break if pressed, *including Numpad1, Enter, and Escape*.
+Note that currently, not all keys are mapped, so some symbols are currently unable to be typed (ex. $ or %)

 == Resources/Links ==